 Facebook has long led the way in innovation through developments in its social networking site.
 It’s also one of the leaders in messaging, photo and video sharing.
 It’s no surprise that over 1.73 billion users visit the site every day.
 Selling through Facebook Shops could lead to a very big reach.

 Undoubtedly, Facebook is an important channel for the distribution of content and advertising.
-Due to its large user base, Facebook is an attractive business proposition for online shop managers.
+Due to its large user base, Facebook is an attractive business proposition for webshop managers.
 Case and point, individuals have been successfully selling used items on the platform through groups organized and managed by other users.
 Once Facebook realised the potential, they released the Marketplace feature.
 However, Marketplace focused only on used products listed by users locally.

 In an attempt to remain ahead of the curve, the company has recently expanded its ecommerce functionality to capitalize on the market potential of online shopping.